chrisnoonan98675/site/xl-testview/how-to/upgrade-xl-testview.markdown

 1. [Start the XL TestView server interactively](/xl-testview/how-to/start.html) to allow automatic repository upgraders to run.

 1. If you normally run the XL TestView server [as a service](/xl-testview/how-to/install-xl-testview-as-a-service.html), shut it down and restart it as you normally do.

+### Upgrading the repository

+If a repository upgrade is required, when you start XL TestView it detect that it is running against an old repository and will exit with a message indicating that an upgrade is required.
+The upgrade is not performed automatically.

+To perform an upgrade, start XL TestView with one of the following flags:

+* `-upgrade`: To perform an upgrade and exit
+* `-force-upgrades`: To perform an upgrade and keep the server running

+Upgrade progress and errors are logged in the `upgrade.log` and `xl-testview.log` files.

+Some upgrades may take a while to complete (especially when going through the event model that is persisted in Elastic Search).
+The more test runs you have, the more events there are to upgrade.